 On the main level a family restroom, staff workroom, administration and bookkeeping offices, and an enlarged children’s room were added.
 Other main level renovations included a café near the entrance and comfortable reading areas throughout the building.

 Changes and improvements to the library continued throughout the 2000s with the addition of a parking lot on the east side of the building and designated parking spaces on Front Street.
-The most recent alterations to the library include changing the name, in 2012, from South Whitley-Cleveland Township Public Library to the South Whitley Community Public Library.
+Other recent alterations to the library include changing the name, in 2012, from South Whitley-Cleveland Township Public Library to the South Whitley Community Public Library.
 The name change was made to include all areas served by the library.

 Community support has remained a tradition throughout the library’s history with building additions receiving generous funding from the individuals mentioned here as well as continued outstanding generosity from citizens of the South Whitley area.